Nishil-the-seth/DSA-Bootcamp-2025/Week-6/Resources/README.md

 This folder contains all supplementary material for **Week 6: Dynamic Programming** in the DSA Bootcamp 2025.

-You’ll find curated links to articles, videos, visualizations, and practice problems that reinforce the concepts covered during the week.
+You’ll find curated links to articles, videos and visualizations that reinforce the concepts covered during the week.

 ---